Best Debt Repayment Strategies

 • Loan C: $2,000 at 10% interest

-Strategy: John opted for the Debt Avalanche method to minimize his interest payments.
+Strategy: John has selected the Debt Avalanche approach to reduce his interest expense.

 Implementation: